HelenSteph/ITP-DeviceToDatabase/07_AWS/aws.md

 ![Cloud Formation - Create Stack](img/aws-cloudformation-create-stack.png)

-.
-Press the `Next button`.
+ * Press the `Next button`.
-.
-Enter `itp` as the stack name and click `next`.
+ * Enter `itp` as the stack name and click `next`.
-.
-Skip the configure stack options, just click `next`.
+ * Skip the configure stack options, just click `next`.
-.
-On the review page,make sure you check the `I acknowledge ...` box at the bottom of the page and click `Create Stack` button.
+ * On the review page,make sure you check the `I acknowledge ...` box at the bottom of the page and click `Create Stack` button.

 ![Cloud Formation - Create Stack Complete](img/aws-stack-complete.png)

-Once the template finishes running you will have a bunch of new AWS resources that we will use in during class.
+Once the template finishes running you will have a bunch of new AWS resources that we will use during class.

  * Core IoT Policies
  * DynamoDB Table